-We are fortunate to have a deep pool of talented makers and artists in our Bay Area Made community, whose creations adorn a variety of interior spaces.
+We are fortunate to have a deep pool of talented designers, makers and artists in our Bay Area Made community, whose creations adorn a variety of interior spaces.
 Here is Part 2 of a selection of recent projects showcasing their work.

 In a gorgeous Nob Hill San Francisco dining space designed by Lindsay Gerber Interiors, Miranda Chairs in blackened ash by Oakland’s Munson Furniture pair up beautifully with a custom walnut and steel Button Dining Table by San Francisco’s Godar Furniture.